kirukan92/node-application/ProjectStyleGuide.md

 -   The name of test file should the same as the file we are testing followed by .test.
     ```
-    e.g.: test for page.js will be page.test.js
+    test for page.js will be page.test.js
     ```
 -   Package.lock.json should not have dependencies resolved from both artifactory & public npmjs registry.
-Recreate the file with artifactory as the source registry
+Recreate the file with artifactory as the source registry.
-        Solution: The Package.lock.json have two different dependencies from which npm can refer to, to take any files or libraries

--   registery which is public and

--   artifactory which is internal.
+        Solution: The Package.lock.json have two different dependencies from which npm can refer to, to take any files or libraries registery which is public and artifactory which is internal.
     ```
     This dependency should be one, not two.
 Therefore deleted the Package.lock.json and did npm install
     inside scb network to get the artifactory link only.